 Some Facts on Facebook Attitudes and Users

 In this article, Questia Group focuses on the ‘Facebook experience’, namely on attitudes and types of users.
-Our research was conducted through an online survey on our platform www.questia.ro covering 592 respondents.
+Our research was conducted through an online survey on our platform www.questia.ro covering 592 respondents, with a plus or minus 4% margin of error.
 The survey was active between 1st and 3rd of August 2017.
 Our key findings are presented below.

 To date, Facebook is the biggest social networking service, based on its global reach and the number of active users.
 As of the second quarter of 2017, Facebook had 2 billion monthly active users.
 Active users are those which have logged in to Facebook during the last 30 days.
 According to Statista, at the second quarter of 2017, there were 2,006 million Facebook users.
 In Romania there are approximatively 9,600,000 users (data from Oct.
 2016), with the highest penetration rate in Bucharest (19% rate), followed by Cluj-Napoca (3.24%), Iasi (3.13%) and Timisoara (3.13%).